Table of Contents

 If an axon of neuron A is located close enough to neuron B so that neuron B can be stimulated by neuron A repeatedly or continuously, the efficiency of neuron A for the stimulation by neuron B is increased by growth processes or changes in metabolism in both or one of the two neurons.
 This means that experience-related changes of the nervous systems depend on certain conditions.

 The Papez circuit is of great importance for the development of memory.
 The circuit is located in the center of the limbic system.
 The limbic system is located above the brain stem and exists in all mammals.
-It has an important role for social behavior, solicitude, love, fear and learning by imitation.
+It has an important role in social behavior, solicitude, love, fear, and learning by imitation.

 The Papez circuit is a chain of neurons, named after its discoverer, James Papez.
 Research on the tasks of the Papez circuit for memory performance is still ongoing.
 However, the assumption that the circuit controls anger and rage are already outdated, since it has been discovered that the circuit is even more complex than Papez himself thought.

-The Papez circuit proceeds as follows: hippocampus → fornix → mammillary body inside the hypothalamus (corpora mamillaria) → cingulate cortex → hippocampus
+The Papez circuit proceeds as follows: hippocampus → fornix → mammillary body inside the hypothalamus (corpora mammillaria) → cingulate cortex → hippocampus

 Memories in the primary memory (short-term memory) are available as long as we occupy ourselves with them.
 If that process is interrupted, the memory is lost too.
 Memories that begin in the primary memory can be available permanently but only if they are transferred to the long-term memory.
 It is assumed that the short-term memory is a transit for experiences into the long-term memory.